 If traveling to a far-off destination isn’t a possibility, taking her somewhere to relax is usually a solid move.
 As a mom myself, I love a few days at a nice resort where the only thing I have to do is show up and exhale.

 High-end resorts can come with jaw-dropping price tags, but hotel points can help you spoil mom without taking out a second mortgage.
 If you want to go whole-hog, the Miraval Spa near Tucson is about as luxurious as it gets.
 Even Oprah stays at this spa, so that’s saying something.
 Rooms at the Miraval go for well over $1,000 per night for double occupancy, but you can book a room for two using 65,000 World of Hyatt points per night.
-That award booking will include not only your lodging, but also a plethora of wellness activities, meals and a $175 credit per person per night to use towards the spa.
+That award booking will include not only your lodging, but also a plethora of wellness activities, meals and a $175 credit per person per night to use toward the spa.

 You can transfer points to the World of Hyatt program to book Miraval at a 1:1 ratio from the Chase Ultimate Rewards program via cards such as the Chase Sapphire Preferred, Chase Sapphire Reserve or Chase Ink Business Preferred.

 If 65,000 points per night is a bit outside your points budget, then check out the Andaz Costa Rica Resort that costs just 15,000 Hyatt points per night.